papermerge/documentation/docs/developer-manual/architecture.md

-# Architecture Diagrams
+# High-Level Architecture

-This section describes different parts of {{extra.project}} their role and how they interact.
-It is very important to understand that architecture is intentionally thought to avoid monolith design i.e. to stuff everything in one piece.
-In this sense
+This section describes the different components of {{extra.project}}, their roles, and how they interact.
+It is important to understand that the architecture is intentionally designed to avoid a monolithic structure—that is, bundling everything into a single piece.

+In this regard, {{extra.project}} adheres to the proven Unix philosophy:
-{{extra.project}} follows very successful unix principles: create small parts with clear interface and assemble them at your heart will.
+Build small, focused parts with clear interfaces, and combine them as needed.

-Please ignore all technical details and try to understand the overall picture, as this section of the documentation is not meant to be a guide to setup your development environment but an overall architecture guide.
+Please note: Ignore technical details for now and focus on the overall structure.
+This section is not intended as a setup guide for your development environment, but rather as a high-level architectural overview.

 ## The Core Part 1 - REST API